- Help

 Recording Student Grades

-You can record grades in two ways:
+You can record grades in two ways: on an assignment submission, or directly in the grade record.

 Grading an Assignment Submission